An overview of the process

 So, it begins, as things often do, with a conversation.
 You’re telling me about what’s bothering you and why you’re here (“my back hurts when I try to get up”, “my neck hurts when I turn”, and “I have trouble breathing”), and I’m listening.
 Not merely for symptoms, but for clues, clues that point to important questions.
 Why is this happening to you?
 How is it being sustained?
 What purpose do these problems solve for your body?
 How does your brain process this problem?
 What non-movement brain systems does this problem interact with?
 How has this problem been ignored by other clinicians?
 These are the questions that’ll lead us out.

 Then, we move the conversation beyond words and explore these issues in variety of movement functions.
 Undoubtedly some will be familiar to you, but some may seem strange.
 They may inspire more recollections from you that have been otherwise buried.
-The objective of this step is to get a deeper understanding of the problem - how you experience them, how you communicate them, and how they look to my eyes.
+The objective of this step is to get a deeper understanding of the problem - how you experience them, how you communicate them, and what my professional experience tells me about them.

 Step 2: Transforming the problem